shanest/quantifier-rnn-learning/README.md

 ## Requirements

-Python 2.7, TensorFlow 1.4+, Pandas
+Python 2.7+, TensorFlow 1.4+, Pandas

-I plan to make the code compatible with Python 3 soon.
+[NB:  the code should be compatible with Python 3, but has not been tested with it.]

 ## Running Experiments